-Have you applied with a firm and failed either at the screening stage or the interview stage?
-Worry not if you are still committed to land the consulting gig of your dreams – more often than not you will be given a second chance after a while.
+Worry not if you are still committed to landing the consulting gig of your dreams – more often than not you will be given a second chance after a while.
 In fact, you will find that quite a few people in the top-tier consultancies made it only on their second attempt.
 For this, it is important to stay on the firm’s radar.

-At most firms, once you have failed an application, you will be blocked to re-apply for 18 to 24 months, however, there are ways to shorten this waiting period as well as to increase your chances to get a second shot in the future.
+At most firms, once you have failed an application, you will be blocked from re-apply for 18 to 24 months, however, there are ways to shorten this waiting period as well as to increase your chances of getting a second shot in the future.

 - Show dedication towards the firm of your choice